Dents in the Mirror: A Novel Probe of Dark Matter Substructure in Galaxy Clusters from the Astrometric Asymmetry of Lensed Arcs: Methodology

 The effect of the tidal stripping process manifests in the density profile as an effective rescaling and truncation.
 The tidal tracks that govern this can be found in \cite{du24}, where our parametrization of the subhalo density profile matches their Nuker model with $\alpha=1$, $\beta=3$, $\gamma=1$, and $\delta=2$ (see equation 8 of \cite{du24}).
 As in \cite{du25}, we do not employ the exact relations between $f_{\rm bound}$, $f_t$, and $r_t$, due to redshift dependency of the halo mass.
 Instead, following \cite{du25}, we first convert $f_{\rm bound}$ to $f_{\rm bound,mx} \equiv m_{\rm bound}/m_{\rm mx,0}$, and then adopt the relation between $f_{\rm bound,mx}$, $f_t$ and $r_t$.
 This relation has been shown to be more universal and is independent of the virial mass definition across different redshifts.
 Here, $m_{\rm mx,0}$ is the mass enclosed within $r_{\rm max,0}$ at the time of infall, where $r_{\rm max,0}$ is the radius at which the circular velocity $v_c$ reaches its maximum value:

 In this procedure, $r_s$ and $\rho_s$ are calculated with respect to $M_{200}$ at the critical density of the Universe at the infall redshift.
 We derive the distribution of infall redshifts for a $10^{14} M_{\odot}$ host halo using {\tt galacticus} \citep{benson12}.
 The universal tidal track to compute the corresponding $m_{\rm bound}$ is obtained from the mass enclosed within the radius where the maximum $v_c$ is reached.
 This allows us to directly calculate the specified $f_{\rm bound}$ distribution from a universal tidal track at any infall redshift.
 The resulting relations between $f_{\rm bound}$, $f_t$, and $r_t$ that we use in this work are shown in Figure \ref{fig:subhalotidaltrack}.
+We note that the distribution of 3D radii of subhalos near the critical curve affects the distribution of the bound mass fraction for a given subhalo population.
+This projection effect is accounted for in multiple ways.
+We account for it in our modeling framework by setting the mean bound mass fraction as a free parameter which we marginalize over.
+It is also accounted for when calculating the infall redshift distribution.